 What if I need to open a claim?

-Is it too late to buy travel insurance for Hurricane Irma?
+Is it too late to buy travel insurance for Hurricane Dorian?

 This post is not intended to provide a complete description of Volunteer Card’s policies and schedule of benefits.
 If you are a Volunteer Card policyholder please view your policy description of coverage for plan details.
 If you would like to purchase a policy, please review the descriptions of coverage carefully to determine which policy is best for you.

-If you or your organization would like to get involved and help with relief programs for Hurricane Harvey and Hurricane Irma, Volunteer Card and Fly for Good can provide you with humanitarian travel insurance and flights for your disaster relief efforts!
+If you or your organization would like to get involved and help with relief programs for Hurricane Dorian, Volunteer Card and Fly for Good can provide you with humanitarian travel insurance and flights for your disaster relief efforts!